TaiInnovations/Tai-Cli/README.md

 # Tai

-A simple tool to access Gemini API for free using OpenRouter and Google AI Studio.
+A simple tool to access Gemini / DeepSeek API for free using OpenRouter and Google AI Studio / DeepSeek.

 [中文文档](README.zh-CN.md)